zhangyihome/code-push-cli/cli/README.md

 code-push app rename <NAME> <NEW_NAME>
 ```

+The app's name is only meant to be recognizeable from the management side, and therefore, you
+can feel free to rename it as neccessary.
+It won't actually impact the running app, since update queries
+are made via deployment keys.

-If you no longer need an app, you can remove it from the server using the following command:
+If at some point you no longer need an app, you can remove it from the server using the following command:

 ```
 code-push app rm <NAME>
 ```

+Do this with caution since any apps that have been configured to use it will obviously stop receiving updates.

-And finally, if you want to list all apps that you've registered with the CodePush server,
+Finally, if you want to list all apps that you've registered with the CodePush server,
 you can run the following command:

 ```